Insurance2Go reveal their top tips for how to stay safe online

 2017's Most Searched-For Trends

-Think you have a good idea of what's been popular on the 'net in 2017 so far?
+good idea of what was popular on the 'net in 2017?
 Here at Insurance2go, we're going to put your knowledge to the test.
 We've created our Higher or Lower quiz, which will pit Kim against Kanye and decide once and for all what's better - GBBO or Strictly!

-Before you take the quiz, why not brush up on your 2017 knowledge by taking a look at some of the year's biggest moments from New Year's Day right up to Halloween.
+Before you take the quiz, why not brush up on your 2017 knowledge by taking a look at some of the year's biggest moments from New Year's Day right up to the John Lewis Advert.

 January and February

 With Christmas and New Year over, 2017 finally began.
 The viral meme 'Salt Bae' was born on the 7th, thanks to a single Instagram upload.
 For most of the month, however, things felt more serious.
 The US election was all people could talk about, with 823,000 searches of Trump occurring in the UK alone, and on January 20th Donald Trump was officially elected the President of the United States.
 The day after, his inauguration made headlines - and not for the reasons you might expect.
 A worldwide protest took place, which is now known as 2017 Women's March - the largest single-day protest in US history.

 February was full of freezing temperatures and loved-up couples with Valentine's Day landing in the middle of the month.
 As for the news, there was an awkward mix-up at the 89th Academy Awards and the world went crazy for Stranger Things 2 once more as the official trailer was aired at the Super Bowl.
 There were 301,000 searches for Stranger Things in February alone - that's eight months before the second season was due to be released!

 Temperatures slowly began to increase as March appeared.
 Trump caused outrage when he banned travellers from six countries from entering the US, and March 29th saw Theresa May sign Article 50 - triggering Brexit.
 It certainly concerned Brits, who searched for it 201,000 times online after the announcement.